quynhchristinavu/pquynhvu.github.io/content/posts/_index.md

 * TBD: Linear Programming and Healthy Meals at McDonald's.

+* December 26, 2024:* [The three things you need to know for success in the 21st century](https://www.stat.berkeley.edu/~aldous/Misc/PBM.html) from Dr. David Aldous.

 * December 21, 2024: [Thoughts after finishing a Demography PhD](https://www.monicaalexander.com/posts/2018-23-05-demog_phd/) from Dr. Monica Alexander, Associate Professor in Statistical Sciences and Sociology at the University of Toronto.

 * December 21, 2024: [Collected Advice: Things people wish they knew from day 1 of their PhD](https://www.yaelcourtney.com/phdadvice) from Dr. Ya'el Courtney.